ShieldBattery/jssuh/Readme.md

   players,
   // The duration of the game, in frames (1 / 24th of a second on fastest speed). durationFrames,
-  // Initial random seed, which is also the timestamp of the replay seed,
+  // Initial random seed, which is also the timestamp of the replay. seed,
+  // True if the replay uses StarCraft Remastered format, false for older replays. remastered,
 }
 ```